wenakita/sonicreddragon-docs/docs/ecosystem/drand-network.md

 # dRAND Network Integration

-Sonic Red Dragon integrates with the dRAND network to provide verifiable randomness for various operations.
+OmniDragon integrates with the dRAND network to provide verifiable randomness for various operations.
 This integration ensures fair and transparent random number generation across all supported chains.

 ## What is dRAND?

-dRAND (Distributed Random Number Generation) is a public randomness beacon that provides cryptographically secure random numbers.
+dRAND (Distributed Random Beacon) is a public randomness service that provides cryptographically secure random numbers.
 It's operated by a network of independent participants and provides:

 - Verifiable randomness
 - Regular beacon rounds (every 3-30 seconds)
 - Cross-chain compatibility
-- High security guarantees
+- High security guarantees through threshold cryptography

-## How Sonic Red Dragon Uses dRAND
+## How OmniDragon Uses dRAND

 Our integration with dRAND serves several purposes: